-To find out who is the best doctor for TMJ, come to Koala® Center for Sleep & TMJ Disorders.
+To find out who is the best doctor for TMJ, come to Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, Albuquerque, NM, Brewster, NY, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 When experiencing problems with the temporomandibular joint (TMJ), it can be difficult to know who to see.
 The TMJ refers to the two joints that connect the jaw to the skull and enable its sliding hinge action.
 Problems with this joint can exhibit physical symptoms such as pain, or an audible popping or clicking sound.
 Dentists who specialize in treating TMJ disorders are the most qualified of any medical professional to treat the condition.

 Yes, there are doctors who specialize in treating problems of the TMJ.
 In fact, there are medical practices that specifically focus on evaluating, diagnosing, and treating TMJ disorders, such as Koala® Center For Sleep & TMJ Disorders.
 If you are looking for a qualified professional to treat your TMJ disorder, trust the TMJ doctors at Koala® Center For Sleep & TMJ Disorders.

 TMJ disorder refers to a number of symptoms and conditions that affect the temporomandibular joint.
 This can be the result of an injury, a medical condition, or a degenerative disease.
 The most common symptom of TMJ disorder is jaw pain, which can extend to the neck and behind the eyes.